pcarbo/cfw/README.md

 *Brief summary of scripts and modules goes here.
 This will be better organized later.*

++ check.pheno.R: This is a small script to check the whether the observed quantiles for each phenotype, conditioned on different sets of covariates, match what we would expect under the normal distribution.

 + examine.binary.covariates.R: A script to show scatterplots of phenotype vs covariate, and calculate the proportion of variance in a phenotype of interest that is explained by variance candidate binary